nlnwa/veidemann-frontier/docs/host_reservation_service.md

     // compareAndSwap(key, previous value, new value)
     compareAndSwap(kommune, NIL, current time + busy timout; host)

-    busy alias> kommune -> 202201010002 www.rana.kommune.no
+    busy alias> kommune -> 202201010002 rana.kommune.no
 4. Set host busy

-If host is aliased and alias is busy we set host busy for a short amount of time.
+   * If host is aliased and alias is busy we set host busy for a short amount of time.

-If host is not aliased or alias is not busy we set host busy for a time of busy timeout.
+   * If host is not aliased or alias is not busy we set host busy for a time of busy timeout.

 For example:

-    compareAndSwap(www.rana.kommune.no, NIL, current time + busy timout)
+    compareAndSwap(rana.kommune.no, NIL, current time + busy timout)

-    busy host> www.rana.kommune.no -> 202201010002
+    busy host> rana.kommune.no -> 202201010002

 5. Delete row from step 1.

-This is important to do even if step 3. and 4. fails, to avoid infinite loops if the delete operation fails.
+   This is important to do even if step 3. and 4. fails, to avoid infinite loops if the delete operation fails. \

-A host SHOULD NOT be in the _busy host_ AND _host queue_ tables at the same time, but for the brief moments the host change status from busy to ready and vica versa.
+A host SHOULD NOT be in the _busy host_ AND _host queue_ tables at the same time, but for the brief moments the host change status from busy to ready and vica versa. \
 If a host is found in both tables (maybe because delete operation in another process didn't succeed), we correct the error effortlessly in this step.

 6. Return host only if alias is not busy and host is not busy and step 5. was  successful.